Divyansh42/cluster-resource/README.md

     - ReadWriteOnce
    ```

- Finally, Pipelinerun is used to execute the tasks in the pipeline and get the results.
+ Finally, PipelineRun is used to execute the tasks in the pipeline and get the results.
- Reference for sample pipelinerun can be found [here](../kubeconfig-creator/example/pipelinerun.yaml).
+ Reference for sample PipelineRun can be found [here](../kubeconfig-creator/example/pipelinerun.yaml).

 ***NOTE***

-- Since only one authentication technique is allowed per user, either a `token` or a `password` should be provided, if both are provided, the password will be ignored.
+- Since only one `authentication` technique is allowed per user, either a `token` or a `password` should be provided, if both are provided, the password will be ignored.

 - `clientKeyData` and `clientCertificateData` are only required if `token` or `password` is not provided for authentication to cluster.